abibaj98/Master-Thesis/README.md

 `neural_networks.py`: neural network architecture and helper functions. \
 `data_generation_process.py`: contains the functions needed for the DGP. \
 `default_values.py`: some default values, e.g., arguments for the base-learners. \
-`preprocess_ihdp.py`: helper function to pre-process the IHDP dataset.
-Already done.  \
+`preprocess_ihdp.py`: helper function to pre-process the IHDP dataset.  \
 `requirements.txt`: required packages with the corresponding versions for reproduction of the results. \
 `plot_helper.py`: helper function for the plots. \
 `Plots.ipynb`: to plot the results in jupyter notebook.
 (GitHub Warning: Unable to render code block)